nikhilniwdunge/my_Test_udo/README.md

   This is a
   block comment
 ###
-Feature: As a bystander
-    I can watch bottles falling from a wall
-    So that I can be mildly amused

-# This is a single line comment
-Scenario: check if username is present
-    Given I login as "roboter" with password "test123" Then the username "roboter" should be present in the header
+Feature:Check title of Eag Portal

+Scenario: Check title of Eag Portal after login
+    Given I open the url "https://eag.synechron.com/"
+    When I set "username" to the inputfield "nikhil.niwdunge" And I set "password" to the inputfield "Test@1234" And I click on the element "#btnLogin"
+    Then I expect that the title is "Welcome to Enterprise Application Portal"
 ```

 # List of predefined steps

 Check out all predefined snippets.
-You can see how they get used in [`sampleSnippets.feature`](https://github.com/webdriverio/cucumber-boilerplate/blob/master/src/features/sampleSnippets.feature).

 ## Given steps